12+ daily client capacity

 Watch what users do, not what they say

-CEO said he wanted "better templates."
-Watching her revealed she avoided templates and repeated the same ChatGPT prompts.
+The CEO wanted to improve the templates, but watching her revealed she avoided templates and repeated the same ChatGPT prompts.
 The solution came from observation, not asking.

 Engineering said "no open-ended chat."
 I resisted, then realized curating most-used actions beat infinite flexibility.
 Limits reveal what matters.